nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <p align="center"><i>Figure 19: State of both stacks after executing redo command</i></p>

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If commands which alter the state of the
-ZooKeep book (e.g. add or delete) are executed after an undo command, the redo stack will be emptied since the immediate future has been altered and the future states previously stored in the redo stack are now invalid.
+ZooKeepBook (e.g. add or delete) are executed after an undo command, the redo stack will be emptied since the immediate future has been altered and the future states previously stored in the redo stack are now invalid.
 Hence executing redo now will do nothing.